 This teacher hack is a cheap and simple way to help kids grasp their fine motor skills.

-You can get them at the Dollar Store for a great organization hack at school and at home.
+You can get them at the dollar store for a great organization hack.

-15. Use Popsicle sticks to call on students.
+50. Use Popsicle sticks to call on students

 A colorful way to ensure every student gets a turn.